peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public Message(
         System.IO.Stream stream);

-Initializes a new instance of the Message class.
+Initializes a new instance of the class.
 Reads from the given Stream object to initialize the message.

 <b>Parameters:</b>